-In June 2021, Quantum Loophole, Inc. acquired over 2,000 acres of land in Frederick County, Maryland.
-This site was formerly known as the Alcoa Eastalco Works property and is identified as a growth area in the Livable Frederick Master Plan (LFMP).
-Quantum Loophole plans a first-of-its kind, environmentally friendly data center campus.
+In June 2021, Quantum Loophole, Inc. acquired over 2,100+ acres of land in Frederick County, Maryland.
+This site was formerly known as the Alcoa property and is identified as a growth area in the Livable Frederick Master Plan (LFMP).
+Quantum Loophole is the developer of first-of-its kind, master planned data center community, Quantum Frederick.

 The Quantum Frederick project is based on efficient design for sustainable power and water use, investments in robust fiber connectivity, a nature-first design aesthetic to protect views and reduce visibility from public roadways, and includes thoughtful preservation of existing historic structures.

 The project will bring significant investments benefitting the regional economy with opportunities for local businesses along with the creation of well-paying jobs.

 “Quantum Loophole’s project in Frederick, Maryland, offers a compelling opportunity for our data center customers and lasting positive benefits for the surrounding community.”Josh Snowhorn, CEO & Founder, Quantum Loophole

 “This is big news for Frederick County!
 I am pleased that the former Eastalco property will once again serve as an employment center with high-paying jobs.
 Quantum Loophole has committed to develop an environmentally sensitive data center project that respects and values the surrounding community and our Livable Frederick Master Plan.
 Data centers provide a stable source of tax revenue and jobs, while having a net positive impact on local services such as schools, roads and other infrastructure.
 I look forward to Quantum Loophole sharing their plans with the surrounding community.”Jan Gardner, Frederick County Executive